 This is one of my favourite ceramic pieces.
 In April 2010, I travelled with members of Singapore’s Southeast Asian Ceramic Society to visit some ceramic sites in China; the trip included a visit to Jingdezhen.
 This town has been producing porcelain for more than 900 years, and their kilns have fired wares from Yuen, Ming and Qing Dynasties to the present.

-We made a stop at the Jingdezhan Jiayang Ceramic Workshop whose kilns now make reproductions of imperial and commercial wares of these early dynasties: wares such as green glaze porcelain, various enamels: famille rose, famille verte, blue and white underglaze and monochrome.
+We made a stop at the Jingdezhen Jiayang Ceramic Workshop, whose kilns now make reproductions of imperial and commercial wares of these early dynasties: wares such as green glazed porcelain, various enamels: famille rose, famille verte, blue and white underglaze and monochromes.

-I like the shape (drum like), the proportion and the qingbai glaze (as opposed to white) of this vessel.
-There is even a hint of ‘heap and pile’ iron residual on the colbalt blue, to simulate Islamic colbalt effect!!
+I like the shape (drum-like) and the qingbai glaze (as opposed to white).
+There is even a hint of ‘heap and pile’ iron residual on the cobalt blue to simulate an Islamic cobalt effect!

 Readers interested in learning more about Xuande cricket jars are encouraged to read Liu Xinyuan’s article “Amusing the Emperor: The Discovery of Xuande Period Cricket Jars from the Ming Imperial Kilns” in Orientations, Volume 26, Number 8 (September 1995), pp. 62-77.